amanhari1808-arch/Data-Analysis-Dashboard/README.md

 -	Which sales method is the most effective?
 - What are the monthly and yearly sales trends?

--Dashboard Interaction <a href="https://github.com/amanhari1808-arch/Data-Analysis-Dashboard/blob/main/Adidas%20dashboard.img.jpg">View Dashboard</a>
+- Dashboard Interaction <a href="https://github.com/amanhari1808-arch/Data-Analysis-Dashboard/blob/main/Adidas%20dashboard.img.jpg">View Dashboard</a>

 ## Process
 - Imported the dataset into Microsoft Power BI Desktop.